jvverde/bKit.client/README.md

   Don't require any action

 ## Usage
-I run under windows open a CMD shell, go to bkIt directory and then run bash.bat.
+If run on windows open a CMD shell, go to bkIt directory and then run bash.bat.
 This will open a bash shell and we are now using cygwin

 The first thing to do is to point to a bKit server